AI engineering becomes a separate discipline when the model stops being an impressive demo and starts shaping product behavior, cost, and operations.

 - Tokens and multimodality

-- Prompt engineering and democratization
+- Prompt design and democratization

 - Integration of MCP and Claude Desktop